jackmcarthur/bgw_quick_start/README.md

 #### Tips for advanced users:
 * Convert the `WFN`/`WFNq` files to the HDF5 format with `wfn2hdf.x BIN WFN WFN.h5`, then add the `use_wfn_hdf5` flags to `epsilon.inp`,`sigma.inp`, etc. This allows for faster I/O.
 * Use [Parabands with Stochastic Pseudobands](http://manual.berkeleygw.org/4.0/parabands-overview/), a module inside BerkeleyGW to effectively compress hundreds of unoccupied bands in `WFN.h5` by a factor of >50.
 This is a new and exciting feature in BerkeleyGW that can speed up `epsilon`/`sigma` calculations by 10x-1000x.
 (There are two ways to use pseudobands: the first is to perform a QE calculation on the occupied bands + at least one unoccupied band, then use the Parabands Fortran module with the input files above.
-This is generally faster than QE but is not compatible with DFT+U. For DFT+U, you can calculate all desired band with QE and use `pseudobands.py` to compress the QE wavefunctions; this works in all cases).
+This is generally faster than QE but is not compatible with DFT+U or hybrid functionals.
+For those cases, you can calculate all desired band with QE and use `pseudobands.py` to compress the QE wavefunctions; this works in all cases).

 ## Epsilon